Compare 8000+ plans from over 130+ eSIM brands

 Refill/prepay is also done via the app!
 The only minor catch, minimum refill amount is 10€ and it‘s 10€ steps from here (10,20,30...)

-Germany offers approximately 120 providers and about 7, 600 prepaid data plans.
-With such a wide variety, travelers can easily find an eSIM that fits their preferences.
+There are more than 130 travel eSIM providers and more than 7, 700 prepaid data plans available for Germany.
+With such a wide variety of options, travelers can easily find an eSIM that suits their needs.

 Germany's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):